Montse Fuentes, Ph.D.

 Associate Dean of Research

 One of his early priorities will be to reach out to all departments in the College and develop plans for building enhanced external support for their programs.
-Most of all, the he is committed to helping faculty and students at VCU have the best possible opportunity to pursue their research and scholarly activities.
+Most of all, he is committed to mentoring, and helping faculty and students at VCU have the best possible opportunity to pursue their research and scholarly activities.